 What does L-Theanine do?

 L-Theanine is said to promote relaxation without causing drowsiness.
 It has also been shown to improve cognitive function and attention span.
-L-Theanine can also potentially reduce stress and anxiety.
+L-Theanine can also potentially reduce stress.
 It also elevates levels of serotonin and dopamine, which are neurotransmitters that play a role in mood.

 What Does L-Theanine Do in the Brain?

 L-Theanine has been shown to increase levels of GABA, serotonin, and dopamine in the brain.
-These neurotransmitters are responsible for regulating mood, sleep, and anxiety.
+These neurotransmitters are responsible for regulating mood, sleep, and overall well-being.
 L-Theanine also increases alpha brainwave activity, which is associated with relaxation.
-It has been shown to reduce stress and improve cognitive performance in tasks that require attention and focus.
+It has been shown to improve cognitive performance in tasks that require attention and focus.

 How Much L-Theanine Can I Take Daily?